Who may join 4-H?

 Finding a 4-H Club

-Mason County 4-H has approximately 15 active 4-H clubs.
+Mason County 4-H has approximately 8 active 4-H clubs, and are looking to start more.
 It is important to find a club that is the right fit for your family.
-Review the Club Listing found in the Welcome to Mason County 4-H brochure, contact club leader’s who offer projects in your interest area and let them know that you are interested in joining their club.
+Review the CURRENT CLUB LIST and contact club leader’s who offer projects in your interest area and let them know that you are interested in joining their club.
 The club leader will provide information on their club structure i.e. meeting schedules, service projects, activities and more.
 This is the time to ask your questions!
-If you need assistance with finding a club, contact 4-H Program Coordinator, Kathy Fuller 360-427-9670 Ext 681 or firstname.lastname@example.org.
+If you need assistance with finding a club, contact 4-H Program Coordinator, Heather Doran 360-427-9670 Ext 681 or firstname.lastname@example.org.
 We are happy to help you get started on your 4-H journey!

 4-H members also participate in many of the following activities to enrich their 4-H experience:

 4-H members choose a subject and prepare a presentation which is presented to others.
 Members learn important public speaking and communication skills.